Lake June FISHING

 Pricing?To get current pricing.
 Click on the AVAILABLE button on the pictures below.
 Then adjust the date, time, and the number of people and it will display the total price

-Lake June, previously called Lake Stearns, is a 3726-acre natural freshwater lake located on the western side of Lake Placid in Florida.
+Lake June in Florida, previously called Lake Stearns, is a 3726-acre natural freshwater lake located on the western side of Lake Placid in Florida.
 The lake is a kidney-shaped water body located off U.S Highway 27 with two coves on the northeast and northwest and a maximum depth of 40 feet.

 Lake June is a popular spot for recreational activities such as water skiing, ski boats, and jet skiing.
 However, the lake is favored by anglers for its incredible Florida fishing, being primarily abundant in largemouth bass, crappie, and bluegill.